VisionLab-IIT/research_project_example/README.md

 ### 2. Start Training
 > [!WARNING]
-> By default, the code will automatically download the dataset if it is not present in that location.
+> By default, the code will automatically create the given data path if it does not exist and download the dataset if it is not present in that location.

 To train the example model (which is inspired by the [ConvNeXt](https://openaccess.thecvf.com/content/CVPR2022/papers/Liu_A_ConvNet_for_the_2020s_CVPR_2022_paper.pdf) architecture), run
 ```bash